canonical/sphinx-docs-starter-pack/docs/content/migrate-from-pre-extension.rst

 Documentation source files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Remove the example documentation files in the starter pack under ``docs/content/``.
+1. Remove the starter pack's documentation files (``index.rst`` and any files in the ``docs/content/*`` dir).

-2. Copy all documentation source files from your original project to the new directory, keeping their original structure.
+2. Copy all documentation source files from your original project to the new project, keeping their original structure.
 These file may include but are not limited to:

    - ``.md``
    - ``.rst``